Organic Orchard Management

 The USDA defines organic as a labeling term that refers to an agricultural commodity produced in accordance with the NOP.
 In other words, the USDA views the term organic primarily as a marketing category.
 However, in order to access the organic market, the USDA specifically states that an organic production system must be managed to respond to site-specific conditions by integrating cultural, biological, and mechanical practices that foster the cycling of resources, promote ecological balance, and conserve biodiversity.

-Soil, nutrient, pest, and weed management are all interrelated on organic farms and must be managed in concert for success.
 Accredited Certification Agencies should be able to provide a template for the Organic System Plan (OSP).
-Additionally, the National Sustainable Agriculture Information Service, (formerly ATTRA), has produced a guide to organic certification that includes templates for developing an OSP as well as several other related resources (attra.ncat.org/organic.html).
+Additionally, the National Sustainable Agriculture Information Service, (formerly ATTRA), has produced a guide to organic certification that includes templates for developing an OSP as well as several other related resources (attra.ncat.org/topics/organic-farming/).

 Under NOP Section 205.202, “any field or farm parcel from which harvested crops are intended to be sold, labeled, or represented as “organic,” must have had no prohibited substances, as listed in §205.105, applied to it for a period of three years immediately preceding harvest of the crop.”
 This three-year period is referred to as the transition period.
 Orchards on land to which no prohibited substances have been applied for three years, can be certified immediately but in accordance with 7 CFR §205.204(a)(4), if planting stock is from an uncertified source it must be maintained under organic management for one year after planting before it can be “sold, labeled or represented as organically produced.”
 During these transition periods, growers will likely assume greater operating expenses, without earning organic price premiums.
 Newly established orchards, however, will not have much of a crop to sell during this period so losses will be minimal compared to an established orchard transitioning from conventional to organic management.

 Accredited Certification Agencies and Other Resources